zhaisilong/awesome-peptide/CONTRIBUTING.md

 ## Setup

-“We use [Liquid](https://liquid.readthedocs.io/en/latest/) as the template language and pandas to store paper metadata for generating the README documentation.”
+We use [Liquid](https://liquid.readthedocs.io/en/latest/) as the template language and pandas for handling paper metadata to generate the · documentation.

 ```bash
 git clone git@github.com:zhaisilong/awesome-peptide.git